17 Top-Rated Tourist Attractions in Georgia

 The world's fourth largest aquarium, Georgia Aquarium houses more than 100,000 aquatic animals in more than 10 million gallons of fresh and saltwater.
 While its sheer size may seem overwhelming, the exhibits are divided into various themes to make visits more focused and educational.

-The largest, the 6.3-million-gallon Ocean Voyager, houses whale sharks and manta rays among its thousands of fish and features a 100-foot-long acrylic tunnel for visitors to walk through, surrounded by swimming fish.
+The largest exhibit is the 6.3-million-gallon Ocean Voyager.
+It houses whale sharks and manta rays among its thousands of fish and features a 100-foot-long acrylic tunnel for visitors to walk through, surrounded by swimming fish, all of which you can see close up and in stunning detail.

 Address: 225 Baker Street NW, Atlanta, Georgia

-The greatest pleasure of Savannah is strolling through its Historic District, an area of over three square miles that preserves the old city much as it appeared at the time of the Civil War.
+The greatest pleasure of Savannah is strolling through the Historic District.
+An area of over three square miles, this district preserves the old city much as it appeared at the time of the Civil War.

-The 30-acre botanical garden next to Piedmont Park comes as a surprise, right in Midtown Atlanta.
-This four-season attraction always has something in bloom, from its spring bulb display through the colorful autumn foliage, and at any time of year its several indoor gardens transport visitors to the tropics.
+Located in the heart of Midtown Atlanta, the 30-acre Atlanta Botanical Garden next to Piedmont Park comes as a bit of a surprise.
+This four-season attraction always has something in bloom, from its spring bulb display through the colorful autumn foliage, and at any time of year, its several indoor gardens transport you to the tropics.

-The Fuqua Orchid Center displays orchids of all shapes and colors, while the High Elevation House shows the astonishing variety of plants native to the Cloud Forests of the Andes.
+The Fuqua Orchid Center with its rich displays of orchids of all shapes and colors is a must-visit, as is the High Elevation House which shows the astonishing variety of plants native to the Cloud Forests of the Andes.
 Here, exotic bromeliads, mosses, ferns, trailing vines, and miniature orchids surround a massive indoor waterfall, and more exotics thrive in the Tropical Rotunda.

 Outside are an Edible Garden and Outdoor Kitchen, where fruits and vegetables are grown as landscape plants.
 The Rose Garden is at its height in late spring and again in late summer, and the Hydrangea Collection is one of the finest in the Southeast, as is the collection of water plants.